empreinte-digitale/orejime/README.md

 ##### Exemption

-If every app is either `required` or `optOut`, Orejime will not show at startup (but it will still be possible to open it programmatically).
+If every purpose is either `required` or `optOut`, Orejime will not show at startup (but it will still be possible to open it programmatically).
 However, you should consider this use case carefully, and ensure that :
 * `required` trackers are truly required for your app to function properly